laduran/laduran/README.md

 - 🔭 I’m currently on a career break (Sept 2023)
   - Before my career break I was working for [Intel](https://github.com/intel) doing client platform simulation using [Simics](https://www.intel.com/content/www/us/en/developer/articles/tool/simics-simulator.html)
+  - Before Intel I was working at PacificStar Communications (a division of Curtiss-Wright) on [IQ-Core](https://www.curtisswrightds.com/products/networking-communications/pacstar/iq-core-software)
-  - Before that I worked at [Banfield](https://www.banfield.com) and learned a lot about distributed systems, SQL, Angular, and Microsoft Azure
+  - Before PacStar I worked at [Banfield](https://www.banfield.com) and learned a lot about distributed systems, SQL, Angular, and Microsoft Azure
   - And before that I worked at [Intel](https://www.intel.com)
   - I studied Computer Science in a MS program at [University of California Santa Cruz](https://www.ucsc.edu)
   - And I did Bachelor's degree also at UCSC in Applied Mathematics.